Home

 L1 — Sentinelle

-Wide scan · Low threshold
+Wide scan · Weak-signal detection

 L2 — Sniper

-HD crop · Multi-scale re-inference
+HD crop · Dynamic and temporal verification

 L3 — Semantic